How To Make A DIY Painted Rug

 Determine Your Design

-I plan to add the decorative roller to the edge of the rug.
-Therefore, I want to tape off that area by measuring how wide the roller is.
+I plan to add the decorative roller to the edge of the rug, so I want to tape off that area by measuring the width of the roller.

 Next, measure from the outside edge of the rug to determine where the tape will be placed.

-Begin Adding Design to Rug with Painters Tape
+Begin Adding Design to Rug with Painter Tape

 Use your measurements as a guide to add the painter’s tape to the rug.